Acupuncture and Carpal Tunnel Syndrome

 In these cases, the trigger points in the strained muscle are replicating the symptoms of carpal tunnel, and they can be easily treated with a course of acupuncture.

 Sometimes, the problem is caused by our poor posture.
 When we slouch on our computer, or while performing manual work, our shoulders curve inward causing compression of the surrounding arteries, and the brachial plexus nerve network supplying the hands.

 In most of these cases, acupuncture treatments can be very successful.
 In our treatment approach, local points selected in the wrist and forearm are used to relieve the tension in the strained muscles in combination with distal points in the shoulders, the upper chest above the clavicle and even the back.
-Since the meridians runs bilaterally, when the local area is too painful to needle on the affected side, we often use the opposite side.
-In most cases, I expect a marked improvement after three treatments, and a full recovery after five visits.
+Since the meridians run bilaterally, when the local area is too painful to needle on the affected side, we often use the opposite side.
+In most cases, I expect a marked improvement after three treatments and a full recovery after five visits.

 Obviously, to stop the problem reoccurring, some lifestyle changes have to be made.
 Since stress causes the body to stiffen, short of changing jobs, there are many ways one can assist the body to perform better.
 Research has shown that are happier and we perform better under stressful conditions when we are fitter, so it is very important to find a form of exercise that is practical and that we can enjoy doing a couple of times a week.

 In addition, I advise my patients to massage the painful areas with liniments like tiger balm, or to use an herbal stick called “moxa” to promote the blood flow and remove the stagnation around the problem area.
-Also, a five minutes stretching routine on the wrists, arms, shoulders and neck performed three times daily (total 15 minutes) during work breaks can have a huge impact on the muscle’s ability to recover from overwork.
+Also, five minutes stretching routine on the wrists, arms, shoulders, and neck performed three times daily (total 15 minutes) during work breaks can have a huge impact on the muscle’s ability to recover from overwork.